 How to Butcher Chickens at Home

 This section is going to walk you through the process of butchering your own chickens for meat.
-There are some specific rules that you have to follow in order to do this in the most humane way possible.
+There are some specific rules that you have to follow to do this in the most humane way possible.

 Step-By-Step Look at Processing Chickens:

 - Grab the bird by the feet and allow it to hang upside down.
 Place its head above a large bucket.
 Locate the jugular vein and sever it.
 Allow the blood to drain into the bucket until it stops.
-You might have to move the head slightly to the side in order to drain the blood efficiently.
+You might have to move the head slightly to the side to drain the blood efficiently.

 - Place a large pot of water onto an outdoor cooker and heat it to approximately 135 degrees.
 Dunk the bird in this large pot while holding its feet.
 Your goal is to make sure that all feathers are submerged in the hot water.